There are now 3 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Professional Engineering (Civil Engineering specialisation, Environmental Engineering specialisation, or Mechanical Engineering specialisation).
+- enrolment in the Master of Professional Engineering or the Master of Offshore and Coastal Engineering; for pre-2012 courses: CIVL2130 Hydraulics I, or ENSC3010 Hydraulics, or ENVE2602 Environmental Fluid Mechanics.
 This unit is also available to students in the Master of Ocean Leadership with the approval of the Course Coordinator and completion of an undergraduate major in Engineering Science or equivalent.

 - Advisable prior study: